Every capability,

 Webhook routing into Cortex XSOAR, Tines, Torq.

-Jira, ServiceNow, Linear via webhook or API.
+Jira, ServiceNow and Linear natively; PSA tools (ConnectWise, Autotask, HaloPSA) via webhook or API.
+Ask about yours.

 Your own portal